antoinetran/cnes-globalfit1-container-idasoft/README.md

 # Project LISA for CNES.

 This repository builds the globalfit1 Idasoft (https://github.com/tlittenberg/ldasoft) and deploys it as a docker container to https://hub.docker.com/r/antoinetran/cnes-lisa-globalfit1-idasoft.
+Official doc of globalfit1 Idasoft: https://tlittenberg.github.io/ldasoft/html/index.html .

 ## How to build docker container